soham123321/MovieRecommendationSystem/README.md

 # Movie Recommendation System

 This repository contains code for a movie recommendation system built using Python.
 The dataset used for this system is pulled from Kaggle using the Kaggle API.
 The dataset, provided by TMDB, consists of information on 10,000 movies including their tags and genres.
+There are 3 algorithms implemented for movie recommendations (bag of words/tfidf/svds).
+The demo mp4 is being run on svds but can be easily modified to run on any other algorithm.

 ## Prerequisites